cybercoder-naj/regexp-engine/README.md

 Java and Kotlin solutions are evaluated equally.
 The effectiveness and speed of the solution are not being evaluated.
 We'll have an internship for finding a good algorithm.
 For the amount of time allotted to the solution, we recommend that you focus on passing all tests.
-Additional tasks are not mandatory, but completing them will have a positive impact on your evaluation.
+Additional tasks are not manfatory, but completing them will have a positive impact on your evaluation.
-We encourage you to write clean and understandable code with explanatory comments where necessary.
+We encourage you to write clean and understanfable code with explanatory comments where necessary.

 ### Additional tasks
 1. Do you have any ideas about how you might solve this problem in a different way?
 What makes these ideas better or worse than your solution?